Most of us wouldn’t dream of harming an animal, at home or in our travels.

-“Millions of animals are harmed in varying degrees through tourism,” said Chris Pitt of Right Tourism, an organization that helps make your travels animal-friendly, when we met recently.
+“Millions of animals are harmed in varying degrees through tourism,” said Chris Pitt of Right Tourism, an organization that helps make your travels animal-friendly.
 “Yet there are many ways to enjoy wildlife and animals when you travel without harming any of them.”

 Such as taking a simple photograph.